 In this guide, we will review the different strategies that you should use or avoid when trying to promote your music on Spotify to grow your streams, listeners, and followers.

-Learning how to properly promote music is how I went from struggling artist to 5 million streams and I’m happy to share all my secrets in this beastly 8,000+ word guide. 🙂
+Learning how to properly promote music is how I went from struggling artist to 5 million streams and I’m happy to share all my secrets in this comprehensive guide.

 Also – to make things easier, I’ve also put together a simple 7-Step Spotify Release Checklist that I used to get over 5,000,000 streams that you can have for free.